 Y. Wayne Wu

-I am a fourth year Ph.D. student in the Human Computer Interaction group of Computer Science Department at University of Illinois at Urbana-Champaign, working with Prof. Brain P. Bailey in the Orchid Research Group.
-My research interests include design feedback, crowdsourcing, and creativity support tools.
+I am a Ph.D. student in the Human-Computer Interaction group of Computer Science Department at the University of Illinois at Urbana-Champaign, working with Prof. Brain Bailey in the Orchid Research Group.
+My research interests include creativity support tools, design feedback, and crowdsourcing.

 I am fascinated by the intersection between the sciences and humanities.
 I am also deeply interested in how technology shapes our society.